 - Is there a clinical trial available to treat my type of glioma?
 Is it appropriate for me?

-- How will treatment affect my daily activities, like walking, talking and speaking?
+- How will treatment affect my daily activities, such as walking, talking and speaking?

 - Should I see a specialist?
 What will that cost, and will my insurance cover it?